nrkn/text-net-server/docs/plan.md

 }
 ```

-no attempt made for parity with css - use a small subset - add features as they
+no attempt made for parity with css - use a very small subset and only add
-are needed/useful
+features as they are needed/useful

+we might also use an alternate syntax that's easier to parse (possibly even
+based on our existing text format), but css syntax is used above for familiarity

 ### gemini transport